keystonejs/keystone/packages/fields-mongoid/README.md

 # Keystone 5 `MongoId` Field Type

-This field allows arbitary MongoID fields to be added to your lists.
+This field allows arbitrary MongoID fields to be added to your lists.

 It supports the core Mongoose and Knex adapters: